gbv/beaconspec/beacon.md

 followed by a set of lines with link fields.
 A BEACON text file MAY begin with an Unicode Byte Order Mark and it SHOULD end with a line break:

-     BEACONTEXT  =  [ BOM ] [ START ] *METALINE [ LINEBREAK ] [ LINKS ]
+     BEACONTEXT  =  [ BOM ] [ START ] *METALINE *LINEBREAK [ LINKS ]

      BOM         =  %xEF.BB.BF     ; Unicode UTF-8 Byte Order Mark

-An empty line SHOULD be used to separate meta lines and link lines.
-The order of meta lines and the order of link lines is irrelevant.
+At least one empty line SHOULD be used to separate meta lines and link lines.
+The order public of meta lines and the order of link lines is irrelevant.

 The BEACON text file SHOULD start with an additional, fixed meta field: